thymeleaf/thymeleaf-docs/docs/tutorials/3.0/extendingthymeleaf.md

    results of recent matches.
 This tag should support an order attribute with values random (for showing a randomly selected match) and `latest` (default, for showing only the last match).
+ * A `score:match-day-today` attribute that can be added to the league table header in order to (conditionally, if it is Sunday) add a banner warning the user that today is a match day.

 Our markup will therefore look like this, making use of both `th` and `score`
 attributes: